harshil1277/TinyML-RaspberryPi-Edge-Motion-Detection/README.md

-# Edge and Motion Detector on RaspberryP1 4
+# Edge and Motion Detection on RaspberryP1 4